colinlieberman/Smooth-Sailing/README.md

 I know the community is really into [QT Creator](http://qt.nokia.com/products/developer-tools/).
 Not me.
 I don't like some framework making my Makefile for me.
 I think the way for us to all play nicely together is to check in individual & platform specific Makefiles, eg Makefile-OSX10.5-i686.

-You can symlink the checkedin Makefil that works for you to Makefile.
+You can `ln -s {my makefile} Makefile`.
 That way you could stick a QT .pro in here, and move the Makefile it makes to a reasonable name, check that in, and add the symlink.
 Then there's a .gitignore so you don't accidentlly check in your own Makefile (unless its name is changed per above).